 There are two statutory appendices in the New Curriculum on Spelling and on Vocabulary, Grammar and Punctuation.
 Spellings are taught weekly and form part of the Guided Reading carousel of activities.
 Spellings are sent home in children’s Spelling and Reading Journal for them to learn and at the end of the week there is a weekly spelling test.
 Grammar and punctuation is taught as part of the literacy lesson.
 Grammar and Punctuation is taught through shared and Guided Reading and writing sessions.
 Teachers display the correct terminology expected for each Year group in classrooms and expect the children to use and understand it.

-In a separate session outside of the Literacy hour, children in FS and KS1 are taught the principles and practice of phonics following the guidance of Letters and Sounds.
+In a separate session outside of English lessons, children in FS and KS1 are taught the principles and practice of phonics following the guidance of Letters and Sounds.
 The Foundation Stage starts at Phase 2 and continues to Phase 3; Year 1 continues with Phase 3 up to Phase 5 and Year 2 continues with Phase 5 to Phase 6.
 The teaching of phonics is essential in helping children to develop their reading.
 When children have completer the phonics phase teaching they then progress to the statutory spellings as out lined in the Year 2 Programmes of Study.
 Weekly spelling lists are sent home linked to phonics/Spelling patterns being taught.

 Literacy Development in Early Years Foundation Stage